Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Indianapolis Colts vs. Houston Texans NFL Week 6 matchup on October 17, 2021.

-The Houston Texans (1-4) are a big underdog by 10 points as they attempt to break a four-game slide in a matchup against the Indianapolis Colts (1-4) on Sunday, October 17, 2021 at Lucas Oil Stadium.
-The point total is 43.5 for the contest.
+Oddsmakers project the Houston Texans (1-4) to see their four-game losing streak continue, as they are 10-point underdogs in a matchup with the Indianapolis Colts (1-4) on Sunday, October 17, 2021 at Lucas Oil Stadium.
+The game has a 43.5-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .